 The idea for Warrior One arose in response to the suffering in the legal profession.
 Anxiety, debilitating stress, overwhelm, substance abuse and disillusionment can feel like constant companions.
 We experience them ourselves and watch friends and colleagues succumb.
 The suffering in the profession impacts individuals, their firms, their clients, and society.

-Great courage, both moral and physical, is required of the Shambhala Warriors, for they must go into the very heart of the great powers, into their board rooms, ivory towers, and congresses where the weapons and technologies are devised and kept.
+Great courage, both moral and physical, is required of the Shambhala Warriors, for they must go into the very heart of the great powers, into their board rooms, ivory towers, and congresses where their weapons and technologies are devised and kept.
 They must point to our common humanity, and persuade the great powers to lay down their arms.

 The Shambhala Warriors have the courage to do this because they know that the weapons of these powerful factions only appear to be made of metals and explosives.
 In fact, the weapons arise from the choices, lifestyles, work-styles, and relationships the leaders – and their people – have chosen.
 In other words, they are made by the human mind.
-And as such, they can only be unmade by the human mind.
+And as such, they can only be dismantled by the human mind.

 The Most Powerful Weapons: Wisdom and Compassion